 In 2015, in consultation with the Electrical Safety Authority ("ESA"), the OEB introduced this new public awareness survey measure.
 The survey is based upon a representative sample of each electrical distributor's service territory population and gauges awareness levels of key electrical safety concepts related to distribution assets.
 The survey provides a benchmark of levels of awareness including identifying gaps where additional education and awareness efforts may be required.
 In accordance with OEB requirements, the survey is conducted every other year.
-Accordingly, the survey results described below were completed for the 2017 scorecard are also be applicable for 2018 scorecard.
+Accordingly, the survey results described below were completed for the 2019 scorecard will also be applicable for 2020 scorecard.

-Entegrus conducted a public safety awareness campaign in the spring of 2018 utilizing local media and digital website content.
+Entegrus conducted a public safety awareness campaign in the spring of 2020 utilizing local media and digital website content.
 Further, Entegrus continues to conduct: safety awareness through its ongoing work with the Chatham-Kent Children's Safety Village and the MySafeWork program, safety awareness briefings with first responders and visits to grade school classrooms to review electrical safety.

-Entegrus engaged a third-party service provider to conduct stratified random telephone surveys of 402 Ontario residents, ages 18 or older, currently residing in the Entegrus service territory during the period from March 6, 2018 and March 20, 2018.
+Entegrus engaged a third-party service provider to conduct stratified random telephone surveys of 600 Ontario residents, ages 18 or older, currently residing in the Entegrus service territory during the period from March 2, 2020 and March 16, 2020.
 The survey asked residents electrical safety questions and then an overall index score was calculated in accordance with a prescribed algorithm.
-Public Awareness of Electrical Safety results increased from 82% in 2015/2016 to 83% in 2017/2018.
+Public Awareness of Electrical Safety results for 2019 were consistent with prior years at 81%.